Your guide to building a future-proof PMO ready for the on-coming AI revolution.

 Data Science

 Even if you are not thinking of pioneering AI or data science projects specifically, AI will become increasingly integrated into your project management software and tools.
-Having this prior knowledge, even at an elementary level, can help you bring the most out of the innovations for your team and projects.
+Having this prior knowledge, even on an elementary level, can help you bring the most out of the innovations for your team and projects.

 Data-driven decision making